jamesvanmil/ldcx5/day_1.md

 ### Open Planets Foundation

-Facilitating collaboration in a preservation community - [http://www.openplanetsfoundation.org](http://www.openplanetsfoundation.org) - [http://www.scape-project.eu](http://www.scape-project.eu)
+Facilitating collaboration in a preservation community - [http://www.openplanetsfoundation.org](http://www.openplanetsfoundation.org) - [http://www.scape-project.eu](http://www.scape-project.eu) - Planning tools: preservation watch, content profiling

+### ResourceSync

+Sitemaps to effect synchronization of resource copying.
+Could replace OAI-PMH.
+Encourages presentation of repositories as web resoruces.
+NISO standard - waiting on ANSI.

+### Capacity Planning

+Rosalyn Metz - Let's talk about how we get stuff in repos and what to do once it's there - moving, storing.